 Under the Application Scope of the First Batch of Products Implementing Mandatory Product Certification Catalogue effective on July 1, 2002, motorcycles and bicycles with gasoline and other engines were within the product catalogue that must apply the compulsory product certification.
 On July 3, 2009, the Administrative Regulations for Compulsory Product Certification was promulgated, pursuant to which that several specified products must not be delivered, sold, imported or used in other business activities until they complete the compulsory product certification and be labeled with certification mark.
 According to the Announcement on the Transition Period Arrangement for the Management of Mandatory Product Certification of Motorcycle Crew Helmets, Electric Blankets and Motorcycle Products, promulgated by the AQSIQ and the Certification and Accreditation Administration of the PRC on October 11, 2017, motorcycle and bicycle productions must still be under a license administration.
-On March 15, 2019, the Opinions of the State Administration for Market Regulation, the MIIT and the Ministry of Public Security on Intensifying Supervision of the Execution of National Standards for Electric Bicycles, or the Opinions, was promulgated.
-The Opinions provides that the market supervision department shall strengthen the management of CCC certification for electric bicycles, strengthen inspections of certification agencies and manufacture enterprises, and shall only allow vehicles that meet the New Standards and obtained CCC certification flowing into the market.
-We have obtained CCC certification for all of our current for-sale products, and have submitted CCC certification applications for our new products to be sold in the future.
+On March 14, 2019, the Opinions of the State Administration for Market Regulation, the MIIT and the Ministry of Public Security on Intensifying Supervision of the Execution of National Standards for Electric Bicycles, or the Opinions, was promulgated.
+The Opinions provides that the market supervision department shall strengthen the management of CCC certification for electric bicycles, strengthen inspections of certification agencies and manufacture enterprises, and shall only allow vehicles that meet the Electric Bicycle Standard and obtained CCC certification flowing into the market.
+We have obtained CCC certification for all of our current for-sale products, and will try to obtain CCC certification for our future products.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Relating to Our Business-Our products are subject to safety standards and failure to satisfy such mandated standards would have a material adverse effect on our business and operating results."
+Key Information- D. Risk Factors-Risks Relating to Our Business- Our products are subject to safety standards and failure to satisfy such mandated standards would have a material adverse effect on our business and operating results."